 Over the last 11 years I’ve been writing about the poor quality of many modern washing machines.
 As a long-time repairman I’d witnessed the gradual slip between people keeping them running as long as possible to all too often throwing them away at the first breakdown – unless it could be fixed for a pittance.
 Since then it’s become a serious environmental issue.The public usually gets exactly what the public wants.
 The majority of people don’t want more reliable washing machines – they mostly want cheaper washing machines.
 They might say they want more reliable washing machines, but only if they aren’t expensive, which can’t happen.
 If this wasn’t true – how come hardly anyone buys a Miele compared to how many buy Indesit, Beko, Candy, Servis, Hotpoint etc?
 Most people know a Miele washing machine is substantially better quality and likely to last at least 2 or 3 times longer than a Hotpoint or Indesit but they won’t buy one – because they are “expensive”.

 This isn’t an advert for Miele, I mention them because apart from the odd machines such as the ISE10 made by Asko it’s hard to find a washing machine that is still so well built.
-However, buying a high quality washing machine such as a Miele is regretfully no longer a guarantee it will definitely last longer than a normal one even though most will.
+However, buying a high quality washing machine such as a Miele is regretfully no longer a guarantee it will definitely last longer than a normal one even though it most likely will.
 These days it seems some Miele repairs can be uneconomical due to very high spares prices and lack of competition in repairs.
-However, most should still have a much better chance of lasting longer than an average appliance, and are without doubt a much better machine all round in every other sense.
+However, most should still last considerably longer than an average appliance, and are without doubt a much better machine all round in every other sense.

 The ISE10 is semi-professional quality, guaranteed for 10 years parts and labour but it costs around £899.
 Miele have models just as “expensive” and more though entry models are around £600.
 The most important thing about the ISE10 is the commitment by ISE not to profit from spare parts other than to cover costs, and to make all technical information freely available to all repairers out there.
 This should ensure that despite not being quite as good quality as a Miele, spares and repairs should be seriously cheaper meaning an ISE10 should potentially outlast anything else on the market at the moment.
 A point I make on the Miele article above is that no matter how well built a product is, it can only really last if either it just never breaks down – or future repairs to it are economically viable compared to replacement costs.